Building Your Own Trusted Execution Environments Using FPGA: System, Threat and Deployment Model

-We nevertheless discuss two examples for local and cloud deployment and key management.
-At the cryptographic layer, we assume each device has a device key, e.g., AES ($k_{d}$), RSA ($sk_{d}, pk_{d}$), which are used to encrypt/decrypt and sign/verify software images, bitstream, and the \firmware.
-The device keys are unique to each device and are programmed in the eFUSE or BBRAM using hardware interfaces with physical access.
-We assume a developer can be identified by a developer key, e.g., RSA ($sk_{u}, pk_{u}$), which the developer uses to encrypt and sign the SSAs, and the \firmware uses it to decrypt and verify the SSAs.
-Developer public keys are either embedded into the \firmware at the development stage or loaded into the \firmware at run-time.
+\textbf{Key Management Model.} \sysname provides the necessary mechanisms to build a secure system, which can integrate different deployment and key management models that are related to the user and application's policies and needs.
+In this paper, we discuss two key management models for local and cloud deployment scenarios.
+We assume that the FPGA configuration module securely stores a device key, such as AES ($k_{d}$) or RSA ($sk_{d}, pk_{d}$), which is used to encrypt/decrypt and sign/verify a bitstream.
+These device keys are unique to each device and are programmed in a secure storage using hardware interfaces with physical access, such as during manufacturing.
+We also assume that developers can be identified by a developer key, such as AES ($k_{u}$) or RSA ($sk_{u}, pk_{u}$), which they use to encrypt and sign the SSAs.
+In \modela, the \firmware uses the developer key to decrypt and verify an SSA, and developer keys are embedded into the \firmware during the development stage.
+In \modelb, the developer keys are embedded in the trusted hardware-based module \hwloader for decryption and attestation.

-An example solution for local deployment is that the device owner programs the device keys into the one-time programmable eFUSE, e.g., through the JTAG interface on a development board~\cite{xilinxSecure}.
-The \firmware developer embeds the allowed the developers' public keys inside the \firmware at the development stage.
-If SSA developers need to register or update a key, they will send the key public keys to the \firmware developers.

-An example solution for cloud deployment is that the manufacturer programs the device keys into the one-time programmable eFUSE same as Intel creates root keys for any SGX-enabled CPUs.
-The \firmware developers generate \firmware and bitstream, and they also encrypt them using the public part of the device key and embed developers' public keys in the \firmware.
-The protected \firmware and bitstream along with the UA are sent to the untrusted cloud provider.
-The developers' keys update process is similar to the process for local deployment.